stefaniscion/homeserver/README.md

 ```
 fastcgi_read_timeout 3600s;
 ```

+Refear to the [this page](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html) for more info.

 ### Jellyfin
 First you need to connect your Jellyfin instance to the database.
 To do so, you need to go to the address https://localhost:9002 and follow up the first setup by configuring your admin user and password and creating a media library.